jedmike/UCF-homework-week10/README.md

      * The album that the song is from

-   * If no song is provided then your program will default to "The Sign" by Ace of Base.
+   * If no song is provided then your program will default to:
+    "Convoy" by CW McCall.

    * You will utilize the [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) package in order to retrieve song information from the Spotify API.